PrioritySoftware/PrioritySoftware.github.io/_sdk/Customization-Rules.md

     Generators → Procedures*).
 From the **Optimization** menu, select **Report Optimization** and record the internal name of the relevant report.
+-   Conditions and expressions cannot exceed a maximum length of 3000 characters.

 ## Procedures